 After about 20 hours of hacking (including some sleep) our prototype was ready and we were able to get correct results in about 40% of the time if the vehicle document was printed correctly with no handwritten changes on it.
 For the frontend technology we used Angular 6 and our backend was a Spring Boot application which I hosted on my server so that everybody could try the progressive web application on their smartphone:

 While we were hacking our business started to prepare our three-minute pitch in front of the jury.
 To make it to the finals we had to be a least second place in the semi-finals.
 Not all the twelve teams were pitching their ideas in a row.
 All three topics (Connected City, Machine Learning and Industrial IoT) had their semi-finals where the teams in this track competed against each other.
 Fortunately, in our track we just had two competitors and made it through the semi-final.

 For the final pitch, we had four competitors and got a new jury with executives from the sponsoring companies.
 Our idea and the web application convinced the jury and we got third place.
 The winning team came up with a smart power socket solution and the second place was a plug-and-play Raspberry Pi network security solution for mid-sized companies.

 The time spent hacking and our team was really nice.
-At first, we were quite doubtful if we can provide a solid solution for our challenge as we didn’t have any deeper knowledge in this topic but we were amazed with our prototype and the result.
+At first, we were quite doubtful if we can provide a solid solution for our challenge as we didn’t have any deeper knowledge of this topic but we were amazed by our prototype and the result.

 I can recommend everyone to visit such events not only to win some prizes but to network and get together with awesome people.
 I’ll definitely participate again next year!